openpnp/openpnp/Example-Upward-facing-Camera-OpenCV-Pipeline.md

 ## Why not the default?

-The default pipeline did not work very well for me.
-This modification to the default does:
+The default pipeline is reliant upon the disk above the part being colored green as it uses 'green-screen / chroma-key' techniques to reduce noise.
+My nozzle and disk are black so my pipeline relies upon just the brightness of the object in the frame.

 ## Code